benhutchinson/Oodls/README.md

 ###The Cause : Some Killer Stats
 * Almost 50% of the total amount of food thrown away in the UK comes from our homes.
-As consumers, we throw away 7 million tonnes of food and drink from our homes every year in the UK, and more than half of this is food and drink we could have eaten.
+Each year a consumers, we throw away 7 million tonnes of food and drink from our homes in the UK.
+More than half of this is food and drink we could have eaten.
 We throw away more food from our homes than packaging in the UK every year and an area almost the size of Wales would be needed to grow all of the food we throw away each year.
 (Source: [Love Food Hate Waste](http://england.lovefoodhatewaste.com/node/2472))

 * FareShare provided 13.2m meals last year and state that over 82,000 people benefit from FareShare food per day.
 They believe the beneficiary charities that they serve saved costs of around £13k as a result.
 Despite this, they believe that they are currently handling just 1.5% of surplus food available in the UK.
 They believe that c800m meals could be provided having assessed food wasted and a proportion that is fit for consumption.